 Summer watering can be quite a chore and confusing too, what with our cycles of droughts and floods.
 The endless spring rains may have temporarily relieved us of our watering duties, but just because our lakes our now full, we should still be smart about how and when we water.

-For smart watering practice, the one watering tool I recommend to all my garden coaching clients is not a fancy irrigation system but a simple, inexpensive device called a moisture meter (also known as a moisture tester or moisture sensor meter).
+For smart watering practice, the one watering tool I recommend to all my clients is not a fancy irrigation system but a simple, inexpensive device called a moisture meter (also known as a moisture tester or moisture sensor meter).

 As the name implies, use it to measure moisture levels in your garden soil or pots.
 You’ll be watering wisely and could save time, money, plants, and of course water if you get in the habit of checking your soil before turning on the sprinklers or hose.